 Great Britain has a mixture of market arrangements and non-tendered bilateral contracts for the procurement of reserve.
-This arrangement is intended to give the system operator flexibility in obtaining the necessary types of reserve needed by the system at most economic cost by facilitating market forces where competition is high and controlling information and cost mechanisms where competition is low to minimise cost.
+This arrangement is intended to give the system operator flexibility in obtaining the necessary types of reserve needed by the system at the most economic cost.
+This is done by facilitating market forces, where competition is high, and controlling information and cost mechanisms, where competition is low, to minimise cost.